nextapps-de/flexsearch/README.md

 }
 ```

-You could store this function by e.g. `fs.writeFileSync("inject.js", fn_string);` or place it as string in your markup.
+You can save this function by e.g. `fs.writeFileSync("inject.js", fn_string);` or place it as string in your SSR-generated markup.

 After creating the index on client side just call the inject method like: